curiouselectric/SensorInterfaceBoard/README.md

 To change the ID to another number from 0-7 then we can solder the different connection pads to create a binay number.
 The connections are:

 1    |2    |4     | ID
 -------|-------|-------|----
 NC     |NC     |NC     | 0
 CONN |NC     |NC     | 1
 NC     |CONN |NC     | 2
 CONN |CONN |NC     | 3
 NC     |NC     |CONN | 4
 CONN |NC     |CONN | 5
 NC     |CONN |CONN | 6
 CONN |CONN |CONN | 7

-## Enter vane training mode:
+## Reset the Min and Max value:

+The min and max of each channel are logged.
+These are reset if the data is sent in broadcast mode.
+If the unit is in Response mode then you need to reset the min/max when you have taken the data.

-Request: "aaI0VT#" ("aaI0VT?af#" with CRC)
+Request: "aaI0RESET?#" ("aaI0RESET?d9#" with CRC)

-Returns: Enter the vane training routine - use button to go through the different directions and set the values.

-The serial port will show which direction the vane should be pointing at.

-Move the vane to this position and press the user switch (for around 0.5 seconds).

-The serial port will show then next direction and will got N, NE, E, SE, S, SW, W, NW and then end.

-The unit will also send "aaI0WVOK=NW" + CRC +"#" to report back which direction the unit is now being trained.

-When it ends this data is stored within the unit and the direction 'bands' are recaluclated.
+Returns: "aaRESET#"

 ## Serial 'Button' press

-The command "aaI0BUTTON" + CRC + "#" will act just like a button press.
+The command "aaI0SWA?^^#"  (Where ^^ is the CRC of the data before the ?) will act just like a button press.
 This is for control via a data logger serial port without access to the physical switch.

 ## Add CRC check: